sujay-ee/node-auth-tech-jam-2/auth-presentation/presentation.md

 ## Probable use case
 * server-to-server
-* client-to-server - only when your implementation is mature enough to handle public clients, or you trust them (private clients)
+* client-to-server - only when your implementation is mature enough to handle public clients, or there's a strong trust relationship

 ## Pros